yuyumta/III-VC_LinePracticeUtil/README.md

 # III-VC_LinePracticeUtil
 Important: I've more-or-less abandoned this project, as opposed to the SA version, which I've updated several times since its release.
-There are several problems present in the current version, most notable of which being that the tool ceases to work after you save, or something, I forgot.
+There are at least two problems present in the current version, most notable of which being that the tool ceases to work after you save, or something, I forgot.
 It's been quite a while.
 In any case, I'm lazy, and I probably won't fix any of the issues unless I spontaneously develop a desire to run either of the two, or unless someone explicitly asks me to.

 Two asi plugins for GTA III and GTA: Vice City that help practice stuff.